 those who destroy the earth'" (Jewish New Testament).

 It should be noted that the seventh trumpet (shofar) is depicted quite differently from the preceding six.
-While the blowing of the first six trumpets unleash warning judgments on the earth, the blowing of the seventh trumpet announces the Messiah's return and enthronement and soon-coming judgment.
-"There were loud voices in heaven, saying, "The kingdom of the world has become the Kingdom of our LORD and his Messiah, and He [YEHOVAH God] will rule forever and ever!"
+While the blowing of the first six trumpets unleash warning judgments on the earth, the blowing of the seventh trumpet announces YEHOVAH God's enthronement followed by His return and soon-coming judgment.
+"There were loud voices in heaven, saying, "The kingdom of the world has become the Kingdom of our LORD [YEHOVAH] and His Messiah, and He [YEHOVAH God] will rule forever and ever!"
 (Revelation 11:15, ibid.).

-These trumpets lead up to and picture the return of the Messiah!
-Thus the "Feast of Trumpets" pictures the commencement of the reign of the Messiah and the return of the Messiah to judge the nations and YEHOVAH's people!
+These trumpets lead up to and picture the enthronement and return of YEHOVAH God our Creator!
+Thus the "Feast of Trumpets" pictures the enthronement and the commencement of the reign of YEHOVAH God followed by His return to judge His people Israel!

 The themes of the Feast of Trumpets are evident in the seven trumpets of Revelation which serve to announce YEHOVAH's final judgment like the blowing of the shofar during the feast in Old Testament times.
 The blowing of the seven trumpets in Revelation corresponds to the blowing of trumpets at the seven New Moon festivals (Nisan-Tishri) in the Old Testament.
 Each new moon trumpet blowing was understood by the Israelites as a day of judgment in miniature -- which warned people to prepare for the final judgment ushered in by the Feast of Trumpets.
-Correspondingly, the blowing of the first six trumpets in Revelation warns people to prepare for the final judgment inaugurated by the blowing of the seventh trumpet.
-This final judgment will be presided over by Yeshua the Messiah who also returns at the last trump.
+Correspondingly, the blowing of the first six trumpets in Revelation warns the people of Israel to prepare for the final judgment inaugurated by the blowing of the seventh trumpet.
+This final judgment will be presided over by Yeshua the Messiah as the agent of his Father, YEHOVAH.

-The sound of the seventh or last trumpet will herald the descent of the Messiah from heaven to gather the faithful and judge the living and the dead:
+The sound of the seventh or last trumpet will herald the imminent descent of YEHOVAH God from heaven to gather the faithful and judge the living and the dead:

-"For the Lord himself will descend from heaven with a cry of command, with the archangel's call, and with the sound of the trumpet of God.
+"For the LORD [YEHOVAH God] Himself will descend from heaven with a cry of command, with the archangel's call, and with the sound of the trumpet of God.
 And the dead in Christ will rise first; then we who are alive..."
 (I Thessalonians 4:16-17).

-As the Jewish people have been taught for millennia, and they have it right, this day pictures the return of the Messiah and "the kingdom of the world has become the kingdom of our LORD [YEHOVAH] and of his Christ, and He [YEHOVAH] shall reign for ever and ever" (Revelation 11:15).
+As the Jewish people have been taught for millennia, and they have it right, this day pictures the enthronement and imminent return of YEHOVAH God when "the kingdom of the world has become the kingdom of our LORD [YEHOVAH] and of His Christ, and He [YEHOVAH God] shall reign for ever and ever" (Revelation 11:15).
 The Feast of Trumpets begins the "Days of Repentance" or "Awe," leading up to the "Day of Atonement" -- or "Yom Kippur."
 These days are days of self-examination, and introspection -- days of reviewing our acts, works, deeds, thoughts, and words, of the past year -- and preparing ourselves, through repentance and confession of our sins, to meet YEHOVAH God Himself when He returns on a future first High Holy Day of the Feast of Tabernacles!